-The Executive Director is responsible, with the assistance of the sessions’ presiding officers and the chair of the Host Committee, for the preparation and publication of a program of the conference.
-Conference participants who are not members by the time of publication of the conference program will be dropped from the program.
+The Executive Director is responsible, with the assistance of the sessions’ presiding officers and perhaps a Site Committee chair, for the preparation and publication of a program of the conference.
+Conference participants who are not members and who have not paid their conference fees by the conference program publishing deadline will be dropped from the program.

-Remuneration of the Executive Director, and allotments to him or her for secretarial assistance, are determined by the Executive Committee, subject to approval by the members.
-By decisions of the Executive Committee as ratified in the Regular Plenary Sessions of 1967 and 1973, the Association pays for expenses incurred by the Executive Director in attending the conference or other meetings on behalf of the Association and not reimbursed from other sources.
+Remuneration of the Executive Director shall be determined by the General Board, subject to approval by the members.
+By decisions of the General Board (formerly named the Executive Committee) as ratified in the Regular Plenary Sessions of 1967 and 1973, the Association pays for expenses incurred by the Executive Director in the conducting of their duties, including attending the conference or other meetings on behalf of the Association and not reimbursed from other sources.
 The financial allowance made by the Association to the Executive Director was set in 2014 at a total of ten thousand dollars.
-At the November 9, 2017 Executive Board Meeting, the Board raised the Executive Director's annual compensation to thirteen-thousand dollars.
-In the same meeting, the Board approved the creation of an Assistant Director position (to be compensated at a reasonable rate).
-At the October 21, 2022 Executive Board Meeting, the Executive Director's annual compensation was raised to twenty-thousand dollars.
-Members of the Executive Committee may be reimbursed, if funds are available, for travel on behalf of the Association.
+In 2017, the Executive Director’s annual compensation was increased to thirteen-thousand dollars.
+In 2017, the Board approved the creation of an Assistant Director position (to be reasonable compensated).
+In 2022, the Executive Director’s annual compensation was increased to twenty-thousand dollars.
+Members of the General Board may be reimbursed, if funds are available, for travel on behalf of the Association.

 The Pacific Ancient and Modern Language Association has been affiliated since its founding as the Philological Association of the Pacific Coast in 1899 with the American Philological Association, and since 1917 with the Modern Language Association of America.
 The Executive Director or a representative of PAMLA is a voting member of the MLA Delegate Assembly representing the region.